staticdeploy/mock-server/README.md

 Easy to use, no frills mock server.

-This tool is useful when developing (and testing) frontend apps or backend services which speak to a multitude of external REST services.
-Instead of having to start locally (or in a remote dev environment) each external service, we can use `sd-mock-server` to easily write a local server which replicates the behavior of those services.
-Then, when developing our app/service, we start the local mock server and point our app/service to it.
+This tool is useful when developing (and testing) frontend apps or backend services which talk to a multitude of external REST services.
+Instead of having to start locally (or in a remote dev environment) each external service, you can use `sd-mock-server` to easily write a local server which replicates the behavior of those services.
+Then, when developing our app/service, you start the local mock server and point your app/service to it.

 ### Install